iheb-draouil/Calculator/README.md

 ## Installation

-Easily done if you have the dotnet CLI installed.
+Easily done using the dotnet CLI.

 ### Install from Nuget